Stucco Painting12 min read

 3. UV and Color Retention

 Premium paints contain UV-resistant pigments and binders that prevent fading.
 World Pro Painting uses only Sherwin-Williams and Benjamin Moore because their color retention is industry-leading.
-A lower-cost paint may look good initially but fade noticeably within a year.
+A lower-cost paint may look good initially but fade noticeably within a year, especially on south-facing walls.
+The U.S. Department of Energy notes that reflective coatings can reduce cooling costs by up to 15%, making light-colored topcoats a smart investment for energy-conscious homeowners.

 Topcoat Application Techniques